n8n-io/nodelinter/README.md

 All secondary options override the custom and default configs.

-### Custom config file
+### Custom config

-Nodelinter settings are found in its [default config](./src/defaultConfig.ts), which can be overridden by a custom config.
+Nodelinter settings are found in its [default config](./src/defaultConfig.ts) and can be overridden by a custom config.
 To override the default config, create a JSON file containing any settings to override:

 ```json
 {